 The panel will review these and other high profile issues:

-- How have recent Federal Circuit decisions impacted application of the obviousness standard?
+- How have recent Federal Circuit decisions impacted the application of the obviousness standard?

 - What level of "unexpected results" is needed to demonstrate patentability?

-- How can practitioners leverage recent decisions in which the Federal Circuit has insisted upon more thorough, reasoned explanations of the PTO’s obviousness conclusions?
+- How can practitioners leverage recent decisions in which the Federal Circuit has insisted upon more thorough, reasoned explanations of the PTO's obviousness conclusion?

 - What strategies should patentees and petitioners employ to prevail on obviousness assertions in an IPR proceeding, and how will those strategies fare at the Federal Circuit?